IsaFoL/IsaFoL/Weidenbach_Book/README.md

 [This directory](https://bitbucket.org/jasmin_blanchette/isafol/src/master/Weidenbach_Book/) contains an ongoing Isabelle formalization of Christoph Weidenbach's forthcoming book _Automated Reasoning―The Art of Generic Problem Solving_.

+## Organisation of the Development ##
+* The branch [master]() contains the latest development and is based on Isabelle's repository version.
+* The branch IJCAR2016 contains the version of the development related to the paper.

+## Documentation ##

+A recent version of the documentation the theory files is also available as [here](http://people.mpi-inf.mpg.de/~mfleury/IsaFoL/current/Weidenbach_Book).

 ## Authors ##

 * [Mathias Fleury](mailto:mathias.fleury shtrudel mpi-inf.mpg.de)